MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/integrate-other-solutions-challenges.md

 ---
-title: Challenges in integration projects
+title: Identify and mitigate challenges in your integration projects in Dynamics 365
 description: Find guidance on how to proactively identify and mitigate the challenges of your integration strategy in a Dynamics 365 implementation project.
 author: abunduc-ms
 ms.author: abunduc